ethanpost/quizk.ing/Fight_Science/The_Shoulder_Role.md

 ///

-## What is an inversion in the context of the shoulder roll?

-A) Doing the roll backward

-B) Position where hips are elevated above the head

-C) A mistake in technique

-D) Rotating from left to right

----

-B

-///

 ## True or False: The shoulder roll should only be practiced on one side of the body.

 A) True

 B) False

----

-B

-///

-## What is the final instruction given by Patrick regarding the use of these techniques?

-A) Use them competitively

-B) Use them only for self-defense

-C) Use them only with a partner

-D) Use them in tournaments

 ---